PhD Dissertation Project

 Lou Wilson: We all seek Flow.

-According to these performers, the feeling of living in a story is a state of flow that occurs when they become so linked with a character’s reality in an narrative that the anchor to their own identity loosens (“ego death”) and the story becomes real to them in that moment, heightening and interacting with related phenomena like immersion, engagement, investment, and imagination.
+According to these performers, the feeling of living in a story is characterized as a state of flow that occurs when they become so linked with a character’s reality in a narrative that the anchor to their own identity loosens (“ego death”) and the story becomes real to them in that moment, heightening and interacting with related phenomena like immersion, engagement, investment, and imagination.
 Experiencing flow has been hypothesized to be unique to human consciousness, or even a defining trait of consciousness, and has been sought out by us since the beginning of time for entertainment, social change, therapeutic benefit, connection, or simply as validation of being alive (Csikszentmihalyi, 2008; Groos & Baldwin, 2018; Huizinga, 1998; Nachmanovitch, 1990).
 However, some research on immersion problematizes the assumption that what the players are experiencing could properly be called flow.
 They argue that total absorption in an activity is required for flow, but theatre and games both require being doubly aware of being in a performance or game and its contrast with the real world, even developing social and cultural ways to negotiate those liminal crossings.
 The role of the audience being simultaneously aware that they are watching a performance while suspending disbelief to join performers in the “showing doing” of the narrative is another consideration (Schechner, 2020).
+Another consideration is that of the construct of metaxis, introduced by Plato but applied by Augusto Boal in Games for Actors and Non-Actors (1992) to indicate the liminal space between fiction and reality that Li Sumpter calls, “the site of soul-making, and the multidimensionality of immersive, transmedia storytelling” (2023).
+Is this belonging to two worlds simultaneously and being aware of that duality the key to experiences of flow, or does it mean that what the cast of Worlds Beyond Number are experiencing cannot be flow by its very definition?
+And if it is not flow, then why are they compelled to refer to their experience by that term?

-I see three levels of depth and complexity in a narrative’s ability to elicit flow based on the format and type of immersion: receptive, performative, and ludic.
+I see three levels of depth and complexity in a narrative’s ability to elicit flow based on the format and type of immersion: receptive, performative, and ludic (play/game).
 On the first level, we have hearing a tale, reading a novel, or viewing a film, where immersion is created by relating to a static narrative happening to someone else.
 When one is performing as a character on stage in a play with a pre-determined script, the dual-logic of performance awakens, where we are both ‘in’ the story and aware that we are participating in bringing the story to life.
 Additionally, this is the first level where interaction with an audience is part of the experience.
 The third level of depth occurs in games played for an audience, in which I would consider improvisation as a game, because games break away from the predictable narrative of the scripted performance to create an emergent narrative through the exploration of the multitude of variations found within the rules and structures of the game’s design.
+‘Emergent narrative’ is a term in game and interactive storytelling studies that describes stories that emerge from player choices within the game’s design that are not directly predictable by the game designers, and as such, is the focus of how narrative satisfaction and player agency interact.
 This is why I believe that games that employ collective improvisation performed for an audience, even more so if the goal of both the game’s design and players’ intentions are focused on narrative, are the most likely format to produce the potential to experience flow and lived-story experiences.
 Fortunately for my project, this is exactly what many groups of professional TTRPG players and designers are explicitly seeking, especially those in the gaming communities connected to the creative vision of Brennan Lee Mulligan.

 Flow, as coined by psychologist Mihaly Csikszentmihalyi, is a psychological state of optimal experience characterized by intense focus, deep immersion, and optimal performance in an activity (2008).
 I posit that flow is at least a key component in the lived-story experience, if not the feeling itself, and can be used to shed light on the psychological and social mechanisms of the experience.
 As discussed in the literature review, semi-structured improvisation is one of the creative forms that has been studied most closely in terms of flow, as it has the potential to involve each of the features outlined in Csikszentmihalyi’s model: clear goals, immediate feedback, balance between challenge and skill, merged action and awareness, concentration on the present, no worry of failure, self-consciousness disappearing, distorted sense of time, and the activity becoming an end in itself (Csikszentmihalyi, 2008).
 Analyzing ludo-narrative theory through the lens of flow enables a closer look at how these features can either be intentionally built into the design of a game or emerge through gameplay.